 Removing ^M in imported Windows files

-You can convert with editors relatively small files.
+You can convert with a text editors relatively small files easily.
 For larger files on Windows NT/2000/XP you can use the following command:

 TYPE unix_file | FIND "" /V > dos_file

 On Unix, a DOS/Windows text file can be converted to Unix format by simply using the tool

 dos2unix or by removing all ASCII

 You can add an alias to your shell startup script to create easy to remember variations of the tr command for each purpose.

 .bashrc and add these lines.

 alias cvtCR="tr '\r' '\n'" alias cvtCRLF="tr -d '\r'"